15 Jobs for Art History Majors

 Curators, conservators, consultants, and more

 Most people think of an art history major as a path to a job in a gallery or, if they're cynical, as a path to unemployment.
-But there are many career paths and jobs open to art history majors, whether they're into Giotto, Monet, or Thiebaud.
+But many career paths and jobs are open to art history majors—whether they're into Giotto, Monet, or Georgia O'Keeffe.

 Working in a Gallery

-Jobs in museums, including curators and archivists, are expected to grow at a rate of about 13 percent for the decade ending in 2026, according to the U.S. Bureau of Labor Statistics (BLS).
+Jobs in museums, including curators and archivists, are expected to grow at a rate of about 13% through 2026, according to the U.S. Bureau of Labor Statistics (BLS).
 This rate of growth is nearly twice the average for all industries combined.
 BLS cites continued interest in museums and cultural centers as reasons for the growth.

 Many museums or other historical sites that might hire art history majors receive government funding, so during times of recession when funding is limited, the job market might tighten.

 Jobs Outside a Gallery

 It's important to think outside the gallery, too.
 Walk into any swanky hotel or restaurant and you’ll see a wide variety of original art.
 Someone chose those portraits, paintings, and sculptural pieces, and it likely wasn’t the chef or hotelier.
 It was an art consultant or gallery curator, a trusted go-between who found or commissioned paintings and sculptural pieces to fit a specific space.